2027 Nigerian general election: Rabiu Kwankwaso

 Rabiu Kwankwaso previously served as governor of Kano state from 1999 to 2003 and from 2011 to 2015.
-After he lost his re-election in 2003, he was appointed the first Minister of Defence of the Fourth Republic, from 2003 to 2007, under the administration of President Olusegun Obasanjo.
+After he lost his re-election in 2003, he was appointed Minister of Defence of the Fourth Republic, from 2003 to 2007, under the administration of President Olusegun Obasanjo.
 He was later elected to the Senate in 2015, serving one term under the platform of the All Progressives Congress (APC) representing Kano Central Senatorial District.
 He contested for the presidency in 2023 under the New Nigeria People's Party and scored 6.4% of the popular votes.
 A 2025 meeting with Rauf Aregbesola sparked an alliance talk as reported by Business Day, and ThisDayLive.

 Peter Obi

-Peter Obi is a Nigerian politician and businessman who was the Governor of Anambra State under President Olusegun Obasanjo from 17 March 2006 to 3 November 2006, when he was impeached.
+Peter Obi is a Nigerian politician and businessman who was the Governor of Anambra State from 17 March 2006 to 3 November 2006, when he was impeached.
 He was reinstated on 9 February 2007 and continued his tenure until 2010.
 He was reelected for his second term until 7 March 2014.
 A member of the Labour Party since 2022, he was the presidential candidate in the 2023 Nigerian presidential election.
 He was reported to have said that he may not contest again for presidency after the 2027 elections by The Punch.
 He was stated to have said he was in a coalition movement for the election, as reported by Vanguard.